Hemp, CBD, & Infused Coffees and Teas:

 No. Although hemp and marijuana are both bred from the same cannabis plant, hemp only contains trace amounts of the psychoactive cannabinoid, THC.
 The federal government determines cannabis to exist as hemp when it contains less than 0.3% THC.
 Our cannabinoid extract is derived from industrial hemp, and our product contains well under the federal regulations for THC.
 While some THC is present in the coffee, it certainly is not concentrated enough to experience any psychoactive effects.
 That being said, we believe its presence aids in synergizing and maximizing effects of other cannabinoids in the body’s endocannabinoid system.

-Where Else Can SteepFuze Coffee Be Found?
+Where Can SteepFuze Coffee Be Found?

-Will I Fail A Drug Test?
+Will I Pass A Drug Test?

 Do You Ship Internationally?